tommairs/SP2PMTA_Logger/README.md

 A tool to consume SparkPost Webhook data and convert it to PMTA standard CSV logs

+**NOTE: THIS CODE IS PROVIDED "AS_IS" WITHOUT WARRANTEE OF ANY KIND AND IS UNSUPPORTED CODE.**
+Feel free to drop any comments or issues in the ISSUES on this project and I'll ypdate as I can.

  - written to run on stand-alone CentOS-7 instance
  - consumes SparkPost webhooks (with custom meta-data)
  - decomposes and stores all data